AntoineBernigaud/Super_Resolution_Data_Assimilation/README.md

 ## Baseline

-The superresolution with the residual U-Net is compared to bilinear interpolation.
+The super resolution with the residual U-Net is compared to bilinear interpolation.

 ## Metrics